catalyst-cloud/catalystcloud-docs/source/tutorials/network/creating-an-instance-with-interfaces-on-different-networks-with-heat.rst

 * You have created a basic network setup in Catalyst Cloud.
-* You have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-interface`.
+* You have installed the OpenStack command line tools and sourced an OpenRC file, as explained at :ref:`command-line-interface`.
 * You have a basic understanding of Heat templates as shown at :ref:`launching-your-first-instance-using-heat`.